skymill/cumulus/README.md

 Cumulus is a deployment tool used to deploy and maintain environments built with AWS CloudFormation.
 Cumulus will help you bundle your code and configuration and unpack the bundle to new instances on CloudFormation.

+## Installation

+Checkout the code and run

+    make install

+`cumulus` will now be available as a global command

+## Generate documentation

+Cumulus docs are generated using Sphinx.
+Generate documentation using

+    make gen-docs

+The HTML output is stored under `docs/_build/html`.

 ## Release notes